opentok/opentok-android-sdk-samples/Multiparty-Constraint-Layout/README.md

 In order to actually position the views, the application calculates the constraints whenever a new view is added or removed, in callback methods like the `SessionsListener.onStreamReceived()` method.
-Those callback add the view to the container and call `calculateLayout()`, which includes logic for view positioning.
+Those callbacks add the view to the container and call `calculateLayout()`, which includes logic for view positioning.

 In this sample we have four possible layouts: